jimhigson/oboe.js/writing/main/3_Background.md

 followed inside of web browsers, being single threaded.
 A programmer working with Node's single-thread is able to switch contexts quickly to achieve a very efficient kind of concurrency because of Javascript's support of closures.
-Because of Closures, the responsibility to explicitly store current data between an asynchronous call and the callback-based is removed from the user, in a way that seems so natural that looking at a typical node program it is hard to see how there were
+Because of closures, the responsibility to explicitly store current data between an asynchronous call and the callback-based is removed from the user, in a way that seems so natural that looking at a typical node program it is hard to see how there were